communi/communi-sailfish/README.md

-communi-sailfish
+IRC for Sailfish
 ================

-The first and foremost IRC client for Sailfish, based on the Communi libraries.
+The first and foremost IRC client for Sailfish, based on the Communi IRC framework.

 Credits
 -------